jachiang/LibbitcoinDocumentation/P2WPKH.md

 You can find the complete P2WPKH example script [here](https://github.com/libbitcoin/libbitcoin/wiki).

 ## Sending from P2WPKH
-Spending a P2WPKH output requires constructing the transaction according to the following transaction scheme.
+Spending a P2WPKH output requires constructing the transaction according to the following scheme.

 | TX Element 	 | Script/Serialization 																									 |
 | -------------|-------------------------------------------------------------------------|